anagha-microsoft/ncr-mlops-hol/lab-guide/04-UploadJupyterNotebooks.md

 # Module 3 - Upload Jupyter notebooks

 ## About
 This module covers provisioning a Notebook VM and uploading the experimental notebooks it.
-Its important to have completed the section that covers downloading data and notebooksn from git.
+Its important to have completed the section that covers downloading data and notebooks from git.
 <br><br>Dedicate 10-15 minutes for this module if you have never used Jupyter before.

 ## 1.0.
 Provision a Notebook VM instance in your Azure Machine Learning Workspace